Institute document

 The institute document below describes the relationship between IsEFT and the national/regional EFT institutes.
 It outlines the mission of IsEFT and the institutes, recognized by IsEFT, and describes principles for dealing with common challenges, such as applications from new institutes for recognition by IsEFT in regions where institutes already exist.

-The Relationship Between the International Society for Emotion Focused Therapy (IsEFT) and the Emotion Focused Therapy (EFT) institutes
+The Relationship Between the International Society for Emotion Focused Therapy (IsEFT) and the Emotion Focused Therapy (EFT) institutes (January 2025)

 1. isEFT promotes Emotion Focused Therapy (EFT) practice, theory, training, and research with the support of EFT institutes.